EulerFrog/mew-editor/README.md

 Make sure that `spawns.gon` and `tiles.gon` are in the same directory as the level editor file.

 ## TODO
-- random spawn logic
+- random spawn grouping
-- dev art
-- better tile coloring
+-